 Whilst a breast reduction removes volume and mass it does include aspects of a lift as part of the surgery.
 So a reduction includes a lift but a lift does not always include a reduction.

-If you’re not sure what you want or need, a consultation with a Specialist Plastic Surgeon will help
+If you’re not sure what you want or need, a consultation with a Specialist Plastic

 What happens to my nipples on drooping breasts during a Breast Lift or Breast Reduction?